 TUI Guide

-The TUI is the phase-1 replacement for the old browser wizard.
-It keeps the same three-step flow:
+The TUI is the default terminal experience for the native generator.
+It keeps the product flow direct:

 1. Configure